EricS02/fitfoods-assessment/README.md

 Notes:

-No additional metafields were added; the solution relies entirely on alt text conventions.
+No additional metafields were added the solution relies entirely on alt text conventions.

 All updates are scoped to the product card component (product-card.js)